Delta Goodrem On Portraying Olivia Newton-John In Lifetime Biopic

 “I love dressing that era,” she said before quickly adding that the ’80s “were so much fun, too.”

-Olivia Newton John: Hopelessly Devoted to You premieres on Lifetime on Saturday, February 16, at 8 p.m.
+Olivia Newton-John: Hopelessly Devoted to You premieres on Lifetime on Saturday, February 16, at 8 p.m.